Richmond Range:

 So I chose to go on without it.
 This journey just kicked up a notch.
 I spent the last five and half days walking the Richmond Forest Park and I feel I have just awoken to the world in a new way.

 I changed my plans in that moment and decided to walk onward for a couple of hours to the Middy Hut, the next hut on the track.
 But first I took some time to rest on a rock, rehydrate, and soak my feet in the cool crystal clear water of the Pelorus River.
-It was delightful, in spite of the sand flies nipping at me the whole time.
+It was delightful, in spite of the sand flies nipping at me.

 When I arrived at the Middy Hut around 4 pm, Matt was already settled in.
 David and a friendly German woman who was challenging herself with this leg of the journey also showed up, shortly after.
 We were all asleep by 8 pm, exhausted from the heat and a 27 km uphill walk.